guomy0611/annotation-as-search/annotation-helper-client/gui/README.md

 ## Starting the webclient

 Before you start the webclient you have to start the AaS-Server.
-Otherwise the the webclient wil automatically end itself.
+Otherwise the the webclient will automatically end itself.

 Once you have started the server, the webclient can be started using a command such as the following: